 This section obtains self-reported current height and weight, height and weight at age 50, and unintentional weight loss (lost 10 pounds or more in the last year and not trying to lose weight).
-In follow-up rounds, height and weight at age 50 are not asked.

 Early Life (EL)

 The Early Life section covers selected life experiences and is asked at the SP's initial round.
 Topics in this section are: